brandybrawler/ITSv2/README.md

 ## 3. IMPORTANT: Initial Project Setup

-Before you begin, you must configure a dedicated Trace Channel for the AI's sensors. **The obstacle avoidance system will not work without this step.**
+Before you begin, you must configure your project's collision settings correctly. **The AI's obstacle avoidance system will not work properly without these steps.**

-### Create the VehicleSensor Trace Channel
+### Step 1: Create the VehicleSensor Trace Channel

 1. Go to **Edit -> Project Settings...**
 2. Under the **Engine** section on the left, click on **Collision**.